On this page:

 We also aim to proactively identify, and where possible remedy, instances of overcharging or over-servicing.

 A video podcast has been produced to provide AFSA stakeholders with information about our personal insolvency practitioner compliance report for 2014-2015 and also update on regulatory issues that have come to attention in the current financial year.

-In this online presentation, Paul Shaw, National Manager, Regulation and Enforcement, covers three key areas:
+In this online presentation, Paul Shaw, National Manager, Enforcement and Practitioner Supervision, covers three key areas: